Dentures in Turkey

 What Are the Risks or Disadvantages of Partial Dentures?

 While effective, partial dentures can have some downsides, particularly if not maintained properly or if poorly fitted.
-Partial dentures can be a convenient solution for missing teeth, but they come with some risks and disadvantages.
+They can be a convenient solution for missing teeth, but they come with some risks and disadvantages.
 They may cause discomfort or sore spots in the mouth, especially during the adjustment period.

 Poorly fitted dentures can lead to difficulty chewing and speaking, and in some cases, they may accelerate bone loss in the jaw.
 Over time, clasps or attachments can loosen or damage surrounding natural teeth.